Wildlife Park

 Wildlife Park is a construction and management simulation game released in 2003.
 Like Zoo Tycoon and Zoo Empire, the game involves players in building a wildlife park or zoo.
 The game spawned two sequels.
+Which are simply named Wildlife Park 2 and Wildlife Park 3.

 Reception

 The game received "mixed or average" reviews, according to video game review score aggregator Metacritic.